guna-amangeldi/excel-automation/README.md

 # Excel Automation Tool

-This is a small Python script that automates the processing of Excel files.
+A small Python script that automates the processing of Excel files.

 ## What it does